What Chemicals Make up Crackle Glaze?

 • They can usually be found in ceramic materials

-• To craze, you need to make sure that it does get fired hot to expand, and then from there, let it cool down fast in order to create the crazing lines
+• To craze, you need to make sure that it does get fired hot to expand, and then from there, let it cool down fast to create the crazing lines

-If nothing else, you always have these two, and you’ll definitely want to have these there.
+If nothing else, you always have these two, and you’ll want to have them there.

 Sodium Silicate